jeftegoes/AwsOverview/AWS X-Ray.md

 # 4. Compatibility

-- AWS Lambda.
-- Elastic Beanstalk.
+- Integrations with:
+  - EC2 - install the X-Ray agent.
+  - ECS - install the X-Ray agent or Docker container.
-- ECS.
+  - Lambda.
+  - Beanstalk - agent is automatically installed.
+  - API Gateway - helpful to debug errors (such as 504).
   - ELB.
-- API Gateway.
-- EC2 Instances or any application server (even on premise).
+- The X-Ray agent or services need IAM permissions to X-Ray.

 # 5. Leverages Tracing